hhroig/coronasurveys/README.md

 ## Data Availability and License

 We will make all the data available here.
-The data of the first collection of surveys will be available shorly.
+The data of the first collection of surveys will be available shortly.

-In the midtime, you access some aggregated results at https://docs.google.com/spreadsheets/d/1dn8o8xSuBQTQYzMhKvqoxzWe4FXGbY1MpehyUM4gnwk/edit#gid=1914437865
+In the meantime, you access some aggregated results at https://docs.google.com/spreadsheets/d/1dn8o8xSuBQTQYzMhKvqoxzWe4FXGbY1MpehyUM4gnwk/edit#gid=1914437865

 All the data in this project is distributed under the Open Data Commons Attribution License.